Tinkerforge/brickd/src/build_data/windows/readme.txt

 ---------

 By default Brick Daemon writes error and warning messages to the Windows Event Log.
-You can use eventlog.exe to browse them.
+You can use logviewer.exe to browse them.
 It shows only the Brick Daemon log entires from the Windows Event Log.

 You can also use the --log-to-file option, then Brick Daemon will write a log